Free & low-cost things to do in Rome

 The city's largest public park.
 For running, picnicking, getting lost.

-Villa Ada — the park to the north, with the little lake
+Villa Ada — the park to the north, with the small lake

-The urban forest: less touristy, more relaxed, with the little lake and trails.
+The urban forest: less touristy, more relaxed, with the little lake and walking paths.

-Basilica di San Pietro — enter for free in the world's largest church
+St. Peter's Basilica — free entry to the world's largest church

 The world's largest basilica.
-Free entry, queuing included.
+Free entry, queue included.

 Walk through the Imperial Forums